Many variants of laser technology are currently used in production processes.

-Deep penetration laser welding is a non-contact joining process characterised by its high focused energy density, which is capable of producing high aspect ratio welds (weld width : weld depth) in many metallic materials.
+Deep penetration laser welding is a non-contact joining process, characterised by its high-focussed energy density.
+Which is capable of producing high aspect ratio welds (weld width : weld depth) in many metallic materials.

-Efficient absorption of the laser beam by this keyhole allows low heat-input welds to be produced at fast processing speeds.
-These fast processing speeds combined with the ease of automation of industrial laser sources, lead to reliable, repeatable, and autonomous high volume production.
+Efficient absorption of the laser beam by this keyhole, allows low heat-input welds to be produced at fast processing speeds.
+These fast processing speeds, combined with the ease of automation of industrial laser sources, lead to reliable, repeatable, and autonomous high volume production.

 Heat inputs are ordinarily an order of magnitude lower than arc welding processes, promoting the adoption of deep penetration laser welding in components requiring minimal thermal distortion.

 TWI has considerable experience in the successful development and qualification of deep penetration laser welding procedures.
 Applying for a variety of different applications, across numerous industry sectors.

 • Low heat input, and consequently minimal thermally induced distortion